Alternative names for acromegaly

 How is acromegaly treated?

-Surgery is recommended in most people with acromegaly.
+Surgery is recommended in most people with acromegaly, although in some people medical treatment is given initially to reduce the size of the tumour.
 If there is pressure on the nerves to the eyes, this can be relieved and vision improved.
-In most cases the operation is performed via the nose.
-Surgery offers a possible cure for acromegaly in the majority of patients.
+In most cases the operation is performed though the nose (Trans-Sphenoidal Surgery) and the surgeons can access the tumour without having to operate on the main part of the brain.
+In most patients, surgery is successful and offers a possible cure for acromegaly, however in some cases, not all of the tumour could be removed and further treatment may be required.

 Are there any side-effects to treatment?

-The medical treatments have a number of side-effects, which are usually mild.
+The medical treatments have several side-effects, which are usually mild.
 Somatostatin analogues may cause stomach upsets, diarrhoea and, rarely, gallstones.
-The dopaminergics can cause loss of appetite, nausea, vomiting and dizziness.
-Pegvisomant can disturb the liver function and regular blood tests are used to monitor this.
+Dopamine agonists can cause mood changes, loss of appetite, nausea, vomiting and dizziness.
+Pegvisomant can disturb liver function and regular blood tests are needed to monitor this.
 The endocrinologist will explain these fully and change the treatment depending on the response in order to limit any side-effects.

 Radiotherapy lowers growth hormone levels over a number of years and prevents the growth of the pituitary tumour.
-In a significant number of people, it will also lead to a fall in the production of other pituitary hormones.
+In a significant number of people, it will also lead to a fall in the production of other pituitary hormones (hypopituitarism).
 This will be closely monitored by the endocrinologist who will be able to replace any hormones that are lacking.
-Short-term side-effects – such as blurred vision, headaches and lethargy – may also occur.
-Patients should discuss any concerns with their doctor or specialist.

 What are the longer-term implications of acromegaly?

-In patients who are treated at an early stage (and who have smaller tumours), growth hormone levels can be returned to normal in a significant number of cases.
-In these individuals there may be no long-term implications, though continued follow-up to detect any recurrence is important.
+In patients who are treated at an early stage (and who have smaller tumours), growth hormone levels could be returned to normal levels.
+In these individuals there may be no long-term implications, although follow-up should be continued to detect any recurrence.

-Certain features of acromegaly may not be reversible.
-Examples of these are where acromegaly has developed over a period of time and there have been changes in the shape of bones and particularly of development of other features typical of acromegaly such as high blood pressure, diabetes or arthritis.
-These can continue following treatment.
+Certain features of acromegaly may not be reversible for example, changes in the shape of bones and obstructive sleep apnoea.
 Other problems that affect the quality of life of people with acromegaly include arthritis, which can be progressive, and the fact that there is a possible increased risk of heart disease and sometimes bowel tumours.
-Because of these problems, patients who have had acromegaly need regular screening for possible bowel tumours and heart disease.
+Because of these problems, patients who have had acromegaly need regular screening.

 Are there patient support groups for people with acromegaly?